Charged with Refuse to Provide Sample (Fail to Provide)?

 When can police demand that I blow into the Alcotest (approved screening device)?

-The police does not need a lot in order to issue the demand.
+The police do not need a lot in order to issue the demand.
 They need to merely form a reasonable suspicion that you have some alcohol in your body.
 (This is much less than they need to charge you with Impaired).
-Usually that is being achieved through either getting you to admit that you have been drinking today, or because you have a smell of alcohol on your breath.
-If there was no smell of alcohol and no admission, it is quite possible that the demand was unlawful and if so, fail to comply with such demand would not be an offence.
+Usually, that is being achieved through either getting you to admit that you have been drinking today, or because you have a smell of alcohol on your breath.
+If there was no smell of alcohol and no admission, it is quite possible that the demand was unlawful and if so, fail to comply with such a demand would not be an offense.